Evan Longoria Player Props: Diamondbacks vs. Marlins

 Evan Longoria At The Plate

-- Longoria is hitting .333 with two doubles, two home runs and two walks.
+- Longoria has two doubles, two home runs and three walks while batting .333.

-- In four of seven games this season (57.1%), Longoria has reached base via hit, and that includes multiple hits twice.
+- This season, Longoria has recorded at least one hit in five of eight games (62.5%), and had multiple hits twice.

-- In seven games played this year, he has homered in two of them.
+- In eight games played this season, he has gone deep in two of them.

 - Longoria has picked up an RBI twice this year, but just one in each of those games.

-- In three games this season (42.9%), he has scored, including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.